w3h9uf/readings/ruby_on_rails.md

 - `heroku run rails db:migrate` to do db migration on prod
 - `heroku run rails console` to look up prod db
 - `heroku maintenance:on/off` to turn on/off maintenace mode of prod, run this before deploying to prod with db:migrate
+- `heroku pg:reset DATABASE` to reset pg database from heroku

 # Rails